TeamDevDev/course-assessment-fall-2024/tokens.md

 - [ ] I will submit the correct URL for the GitHub repository.
 - [ ] I understand that I cannot pay a token for certain assignment types.
 - [ ] I will follow the rules for the assignment as I work on it.
-- [ ] I know the deadline for submitting revised work.
+- [ ] I know the deadline for submitting any revised project work.
-- [ ] I will use this template to create an issue and send a direct message.
+- [ ] I will use this template to create an issue and then send a direct message.
 - [ ] I understand that no requests will be granted after the semester ends.
-- [ ] I know that I must use the GitHub Classroom repository for my work.
+- [ ] I know that I must submit the GitHub Classroom repository for my work.
-- [ ] I understand that the course instructor has the final say on grades.
+- [ ] I understand that the course instructor has the final say on assessments.
 - [ ] I will only request a single action for the "payment" of a single token.
 - [ ] I will not use this template to request a re-assessment of the final exam.
 - [ ] I have read and understand all of the regulations for using a token.
-- [ ] I agree to abide by the Allegheny College Honor Code.
+- [ ] I agree to abide by the Allegheny College Honor Code for resubmitted work.
 - [ ] I have used this template to create an issue in this repository.

 **What is the URL of the GitHub repository that you to regain access to?**